 In this scenario, it is entirely possible that the motorcyclist would be partially responsible for the incident.
 If a personal injury jury finds that a motorcyclist was 40% responsible for the crash because of their faulty brake lights, they would receive $60,000 instead of the full $100,000.

-There are various steps that a motorcyclist can take after a crash occurs in the Phoenix area.
+There are various steps that motorcycle riders can take after a crash occurs in the Phoenix area.
 This includes the following steps that can be taken in the immediate aftermath of the incident:

 In the days and weeks that follow a vehicle accident, there are other steps that a motorcycle crash victim needs to take in order to ensure that they receive maximum compensation for their losses.
 This includes:

 In the confusing aftermath of a Phoenix motorcycle accident, take steps to protect your rights.
 Call the police from the scene of your crash.
 Take photographs of the damages.
 Go to a local hospital for immediate care.
-Then, call an attorney from Gerber Injury Law for legal advice.
+Then, call a motorcycle accident attorney from Gerber Injury Law for legal advice.
 We can guide you through the rest of the steps involved in the process of obtaining financial compensation.
-Talk to a Phoenix accident lawyer today for more information.
+Talk to our accident lawyers today for more information.
 Call (623) 486-8300 24/7.